AlbertNg02/bioinfomatics-ml-predictions/README.md

 1 Dimension:
 * Input: Protein Primary Sequence
-* Output: Sequence of predicted protein sequence
+* Output: Predicted features of amino acids
 * Goal:
 * Analysis: from past to present (50 % -> 78% - 80%) when using traditional correlation to neural networks